-California’s statewide minimum wage is $8/hour.
-But in order to pay for basic living expenses, a single California resident with no children actually needs to make more like $11.20/hour.
-This is an estimate of what’s called a living wage.
+In order to pay for basic living expenses, a single California resident with no children would need to make, on average, roughly $11.20/hour.

-Below are estimates of how much each adult in various-sized households needs to make in order to pay for basic monthly living expenses (with amounts based on statewide averages).
-These figures, and living wage calculations in general, are averages.
+Below are estimates of how much each adult in various-sized households needs to make in order to pay for basic monthly living expenses.
+Keep in mind that these figures are estimated statewide averages.
 The actual cost of things in California, of course, varies significantly, by region.
-Whereas rent in, say Stockton, might be lower than the average shown here, San Francisco’s average rent is, well, fuggedaboutit!
+Whereas rent in Stockton may be lower than what’s shown here, San Francisco’s average rent is, well, fuggedaboutit!

 Methodology (as explained by MIT’s Glasmeier):